md5dalton/multi-step-form/source/README.md

 However, I noticed that there's some places in the desktop design which use the 12px font size

-**Have fun building!** 🚀
+Naming convetion of colors in the design file are different from style guide **Have fun building!** 🚀